The Out Resurrection

 The Goal God Has Set Before Us

 Ephesians 3:3-10,14-19: By revelation He [God] made known unto me [Paul] the mystery . . .
-Whereby, when you read [this], you may understand my knowledge in the mystery of Christ) Which in other ages was not made known unto the sons of men . . .
-That the Gentiles should be fellowheirs, and of the same body, and partakers of His promise in Christ by the gospel: Whereof I was made a minister . . . that I should preach among the Gentiles the unsearchable riches of Christ; And to make all men see what is the fellowship of the mystery, which from the beginning of the world has been hid in God . . . that now . . . might be known by the church the manifold wisdom of God, According to the eternal purpose which he purposed in Christ Jesus our Lord . . .
+Whereby, when you read [this], you may understand my knowledge in The Mystery of Christ which in other ages was not made known unto the sons of men . . .
+That the Gentiles should be fellow-heirs, and of the same body, and partakers of His promise in Christ by the gospel: Whereof I was made a minister . . . that I should preach among the Gentiles the unsearchable riches of Christ; And to make all men see what is the fellowship of the mystery, which from the beginning of the world has been hid in God . . . that now . . . might be known by the church the manifold wisdom of God, According to the eternal purpose which he purposed in Christ Jesus our Lord . . .
 I [Paul] bow my knees unto the Father of our Lord Jesus Christ . . .
 That He would grant you, according to the riches of His glory, to be strengthened with might by His Spirit in the inner man; That Christ may dwell in your hearts by faith; that you, being rooted and grounded in love, May be able to comprehend with all Saints what is the breadth, and length, and depth, and height; And to know the love of Christ, which passes knowledge, that you might be filled with all the fullness of God.

-God is looking for a Queen for the King!
+God is Looking for a

 One who has the same nature, who has the same likes, who has come to the same full growth, and who has the same maturity.
 She can be His helpmate, she can be His partner, she can be His compliment, she can share with Him in the ages of the ages to come.